grantium/fake-npo-data/README.md

 - Rich transaction data includng customizable funds, campaigns and appeals
 - Adjust campaign response rates and repeat giving percentages

+Once settings are adjusted to your liking in the script, it will generate several different csv files suitable for importing into a relational database.

 I made heavy use of Claude in generating this.